You can input in any of the fields and get equivalent values.

 - When following recipes from the United States or other countries that use the US customary system.

-- When measuring ingredients for cocktails or other drinks.
+- When measuring ingredients for cocktails or other drinks and juices.

 Cups to Quarts Conversion Table